top of page

 Throughout the sessions, students are invited to share and reflect on their experiences, in pairs and in the group.
 Mindful Relating practises recognise that supporting our mental health and wellbeing is not a purely solo endeavour.
 This is especially true for students living, working and playing in close proximity to each other.
 Instead, by bringing more awareness, clearer boundaries and better communication skills to all our interactions with other people, we can support each other to build a culture of consent and wellbeing for everyone.
 These practices can be helpful for people both with and without any specific mental health issues.

 The Art of Consent is a team of professionals with a wealth of experience in delivering consent and mindful relating workshops.
-If you are responsible for arranging consent training for students at your university, we can offer you a free 20-minute zoom call to talk through your options and see if the Art of Consent might be a good fit for your university or college.
+If you are responsible for the wellbeing and welfare of your students, we can offer you a free 20-minute zoom call to talk through your options and see if the Art of Consent might be a good fit for your university or college.

 Subscribe here to receive our occasional newsletter: